disel-espol/KV-replay/scripts/README.md

 ## Clone Scaling

-### Explanation
 Cloning is one of the ways to scale up the trace .
-For that it takes the original input trace and for each record , the script makes n copies of it , depending on the number of copies the user want.
-Each key of the record is refformated so each copy is unique.
-Is important to notice that , although each key is formatted, the original operation, timestamp and size of the record remains the same for each copy.
-The output trace will have n times the amount of records of the original trace.
+For that it takes the original input trace and for each record, the script makes *n* copies of it, depending on the number of copies the user want.
+Each key of the record is changed so they become unique.
+Is important to notice that the original operation, timestamp and object size remain the same for each new copy.
+The output trace will have *n* times the amount of records of the original trace.

-### Description of how to use the script
+### How to use the script

-The script has 3 **parameters** to enter.
-The first is the **original trace** file that we want to scale, the second is the **number of copies** we want to made, the third is the **name of the output file** that will be generated.
+The script requires **3** parameters.
+The first parameter is the name of the **original tracefile** to be sccaled, the second parameter is the **number of copies** we want to made, and the third  parameter is the **name of the output file** that will be generated.

-### Example of use
+### Example
 ```
 ./cloneScript.sh originalTraceFile.dat 4 originalTraceFile-scaled4times.dat
 ```

 ## SubTracing Scaling